awslabs/deequ/src/main/scala/com/amazon/deequ/examples/constraint_suggestion_example.md

 Constraint suggestion for 'count': 'count' has less than 47% missing values The corresponding scala code is .hasCompleteness("count", _ >= 0.53, Some("It should be above 0.53!"))

-Constraint suggestion for 'count': 'count' has only positive values The corresponding scala code is .isPositive("count")
+Constraint suggestion for 'count': 'count' has only values that are equal to or greater than 0 The corresponding scala code is .isNonNegative("count")
 ```

 Finally, we look at the suggestions for the `name` and `status` columns.
 Both of them did not have a single missing value in the example data, so an `isComplete` constraint is suggested for them.
 Furthermore, both of them only have a small set of possible values, therefore an `isContainedIn` constraint is suggested, which would check that future values are also contained in the range of observed values.